flavell-lab/RegistrationGraph.jl/README.md

 write_sbatch_graph(problems, "/path/to/data", "/path/to/data/on/openmind", "img_prefix",
 ["/path/to/parameters/on/openmind/affine_parameters.txt", "/path/to/parameters/on/openmind/bspline_parameters.txt"], 2, "your_username"; head_path="head_pos.txt")

-# syncs data back from server
+# syncs data back from server (run this after elastix registration has finished)
 sync_registered_data("/path/to/data", "/path/to/data/on/openmind", "your_username")

+# elastix has its transform paramete files use absolute paths - these need to be converted to the path on your machine
+# replace [0,4] with resolutions of the data you're using - I have 4 incremental transform parameter files only for the second (bspline) regisration
+fix_param_paths(problems, "/path/to/data", "/path/to/data/on/openmind", [0,4])
 ```

 ## Checking elastix quality